-Divorce therapy is critically important for the children experiencing a divorce situation.
+Therapy can be critically important for children experiencing a divorce situation.
 Because their parents are consumed with their own feelings, they often overlook the devastating emotional state their child is in.
-Children may feel guilt, loss, pain, abandonment and overwhelming confusion during the divorce.
+Children may feel guilt, loss, pain, abandonment, and overwhelming confusion during the divorce.
 They struggle with loyalty and worry that they are the cause of the divorce.
 If their parents are aggressive with each other, the child may feel even more fearful or to blame.
 Parents and children must get help for all of the issues that arise as a result of the divorce in order to process the emotions and move forward in a healthy and constructive way.

 Rudy and Jill, in their early 30’s, childless, come in for marriage counseling, considering separation.
 Jill wants to save the marriage; Rudy is ready to leave.
 After two or three sessions, it becomes clear to everyone that Rudy has made up his mind.
 The therapist helps the couple to talk about their relationship openly in a way that helps them both to learn and grow, and to prepare for separation.
 After the separation occurs, the therapist continues to work with Jill to help her manage her grief and begin moving forward as a single woman.

-Ralph, 59, enters therapy after divorcing his wife of 30 years.
-Ralph’s children are grown, and he had been unhappy for years.
+Raoul, 59, enters therapy after divorcing his wife of 30 years.
+Raoul’s children are grown, and he had been unhappy for years.
 He hoped the divorce would make him happy, but he finds he is devastated by the loss.
-His wife, who wanted to stay married, seems to Ralph “to be doing fine,” and this confuses him terribly.
+His wife, who wanted to stay married, seems to Raoul “to be doing fine,” and this confuses him terribly.
 He even spoke to his wife about reconciling, but she is now uninterested.
-Ralph thinks that is for the best, but he cannot seem to make the adjustment to being single.
-The therapist helps Ralph identify his fears about being single, and begin developing the skills and support system he needs to stay connected with people and hopeful about the future.
-Together, they identify the benefits of marriage that Ralph has chosen to give up, and also the benefits of being single Ralph can now enjoy.
-The therapist also helps Ralph get in touch with his grief and his guilt, his positive feelings towards his wife, and his fears about staying connected with his children.
+Raoul thinks that is for the best, but he cannot seem to make the adjustment to being single.
+A therapist helps Raoul identify his fears about being single, and begin developing the skills and support system he needs to stay connected with people and hopeful about the future.
+Together, they identify the benefits of marriage that Raoul has chosen to give up, and also the benefits of being single that he can now enjoy.
+The therapist also helps Raoul get in touch with his grief and his guilt surrounding the divorce, his positive feelings towards his ex-wife, and his fears about be able to stay connected with his children.